Chopping Board

 There’s lots to love about bamboo chopping boards.
 They’re much more sustainable, for example, than glass and plastic boards primarily because bamboo is a fast-growing, easily replenished resource.
 It’s also naturally antibacterial meaning that bamboo chopping boards don’t need to be treated with harsh chemicals, additives or oils.
 Plus they’re often much more affordable than other hardwood chopping boards made of oak or walnut.

 However, there is one key issue with bamboo boards namely that - as with glass - the material is extremely hard.
-As a result of this, frequently using a bamboo chopping board is likely to blunten your knives or cause them to chip.
+As a result of this, frequently using a bamboo chopping board is likely to blunt your knives or cause them to chip.
 In the end it will depend on which matters more to you - the cost of the chopping board, or the effort required to keep your knives sharp.

 WOODEN CHOPPING BOARDS